 In a new ongoing segment, VHS Revival delves into the archives of a lost art form.

-For the second part in the series, VHS Revival takes a look back at some more of the most inspired horror posters of the 1980s.
+In the second part of our series, VHS Revival looks back at some of the most inspired horror posters of the 1980s.

 Chopping Mall (1986)

 Here we have a prime example of the kind of savvy misrepresentation that was rife during the VHS revolution.
-Jim Wynorski’s Chopping Mall was a tongue-in-cheek sci-fi horror which was rather unique in its conception, but those in charge of marketing clearly felt more comfortable slipping into the realms of the slasher with this sub-genre clone.
+Jim Wynorski’s Chopping Mall was a tongue-in-cheek sci-fi horror that was unique in conception, but those in charge of marketing clearly felt more comfortable slipping into the realms of the slasher with this sub-genre clone.

 In reality, the film’s antagonists are a bunch of microwave/toaster hybrids called Killbots who roll around on tank tracks and shoot lasers.
-Nowhere will you find a robotic hand or a decapitated head in a bag, but if you have ever seen the movie you would know that the Killbots themselves would be a much harder sell to a teen audience bred on the likes of Jason Voorhees, unless of course it was a decade earlier and their target audience happened to be a bunch of geeky adolescents at a Doctor Who convention – but I digress.
+Nowhere will you find a robotic hand or a decapitated head in a bag, but if you’ve ever seen the movie you will know that the Killbots would be a much harder sell to an audience bred on the likes of Jason Voorhees.

-Beyond commercial deception, there is little scope for insight in regards to the poster’s visual content, but the pun tagline captures the tone of the movie perfectly, and stripped of in-depth analysis it still remains one of the more striking images of the decade.
+Beyond commercial deception, there is little scope for visual insight, but the pun tagline captures the tone of the movie perfectly, and stripped of in-depth analysis it still remains one of the more striking images of the decade.

 The Evil Dead (1981)

 Sam Raimi‘s The Evil Dead was one of the most ferocious horror movies of the decade.
-Named as one of the 72 horror flicks banned as ‘video nasties‘, it is an excruciatingly visceral descent into madness with one particularly unsettling scene which blurred the lines between fantasy and reality.
-For those who have seen the original uncut version of the movie, I presume I need say no more.
+Named as one of the 72 horror flicks banned as ‘video nasties‘, it is an excruciatingly visceral descent into madness, with one particularly unsettling forest-bound scene blurring the lines between fantasy and reality.

 Whoever designed the movie’s poster understood the material completely.
 The overwrought anguish of the woman screams off the canvas, while the zombified hand around her throat is symbolic of the movie’s savagely fierce grip and unwillingness to let go.
 Its contrasting colours, split across the middle, fittingly depict the movie in its most simple and effective terms.
-The Evil Dead is a straight up clash between good and evil, no more, no less, and from this lady’s hell-bound predicament, divine salvation seems just a touch out of reach.
+The Evil Dead is a straight- up clash between good and evil, and from this lady’s hell-bound predicament, divine salvation seems just a touch out of reach.

 The Stuff (1985)

-Larry Cohen‘s acerbic satire on consumerism is a delightful treat as addictive as its gooey subject, the story of a parasitic entity which once consumed takes brand loyalty to a whole new level by turning its bright-eyed advocates into protective zombies, and inevitably feeding on the unconscious remains of its exponents.
+Larry Cohen‘s acerbic satire on consumerism is a delightful treat as addictive as its gooey subject, the story of a parasitic entity which takes brand loyalty to a whole new level by turning its bright-eyed advocates into zombies and feeding on the unconscious remains of its exponents.

-The Stuff is very much an ode to 50s sci-fi schlock, a quality made evident by its promotional poster’s stark, informative warning, the kind used in commie-bashing propaganda of the same period, while the alarmist title, preceded by a dehumanising definite article, completes the caustic celebration.
+The Stuff is very much an ode to 50’s sci-fi schlock, a quality made evident by its promotional poster’s stark, informative warning, the kind used in commie-bashing propaganda of the same period, the alarmist title, preceded by a dehumanising definite article, completing the caustic celebration.

-Stripped of its Cold War parody, the poster’s featured image is a vivid triumph of warped horror, taking an ironic monster and transforming it into something that inspires terror, ensuring that the movie reaches its target audience with a not-so-subtle hint at the flesh-melting special effects genre fans invariably clamour for.
+Stripped of Cold War parody, the poster’s featured image is a vivid triumph of warped horror, taking an ironic monster and transforming it into something that inspires terror.
+The image also hints at the movie’s flesh-melting special effects that genre fans invariably clamour for.